Writing Your First Limnoria Plugin¶

 utils.str.commaAndify

-is a simple helper that takes a list of strings
+is a helper that takes a list of strings

 and turns it into “item1, item2, item3, item4, and item5” for an arbitrary